TacBuild/tac-sdk/docs/models/structs.md

 }
 ```

-A resilient implementation of ContractOpener that provides retry capabilities and fallback mechanisms when interacting with TON contracts.
+A resilient implementation of IContractOpener that provides retry capabilities and fallback mechanisms when interacting with TON contracts.

 #### **Constructor Parameters**
 - **`openerConfigs`**: An array of `OpenerConfig` objects, each containing:
-  - **`opener`**: A ContractOpener instance.
+  - **`opener`**: A IContractOpener instance.
   - **`retries`**: Number of retry attempts for failed operations.
   - **`retryDelay`**: Delay in milliseconds between retry attempts.